fabiolapasini/1DSignalProcessing/README.md

   <img src="signals.png" alt="Signal Samples" width="800"/>
 </p>

-Each row represents a distinct 1D signal with varying amplitude, noise, and number of peaks.
+Each row represents a distinct 1D signal with varying amplitude, noise, and number of peaks.The dataset has been augmented by vertically flipping some signals to increase diversity.

 ---